-Note 1: Salary, Fees & Allowances includes Rent Allowance, Housing Allowance, Compensatory Grant and Honoraria.
+Note 1: Salary, Fees & Allowances includes Rent Allowance, Housing Allowance, Compensatory Grant, Honoraria and Compensation for Loss of Office

-Note 2: Expenses Allowances include taxable expenses such as mileage, car allowances, medical expenses and mortgage interest payments relating to relocation
+Note 2: Expenses Allowances include taxable expenses such as mileage, car allowances, medical expenses and mortgage interest payments relating to relocation m.
+In 2020-21 there were no exit payments within the PCC.
+The Group made no material payments in relation to injury awards during the year.